 Creating an OKR starts with the creation of the Objective.
 Remember that Objectives are big “qualitative” goals.
 Write an Objective that is motivating.

 Next, select who will be the owner of this Objective.
 This person will be responsible for ensuring all the underlying Key Results are on track.
-This person needs to have accepted his/her invitation to join SugarOKR before they will show up in the list.
-Note that unlike Team Leaders, Team Members can only assign OKRs to themselves.
+Note that Team Members can only assign OKRs to members in their team.

 Sweet tip: We highly recommend you start by creating new Objectives for the following quarter rather than creating them smack in the middle of the ongoing quarter.
 This is to give you more breathing space to plan, communicate, and make any last minute changes.
 You can see a recommended OKR planning timeline here.